Merci (Magma album)

-Merci is the eighth studio album by French rock band Magma, released on 4 May 1985.
+Merci is the eighth studio album by French rock band Magma, released provisionally in November 1984 and again on 4 May 1985 with a finished mix.

-The album largely departs from Magma's other offerings, with a more soul and jazz-funk influence.
+The album largely departs from Magma's other releases, with a soul and jazz-funk influence.
 The lyrical language Kobaïan, created by the band's leader Christian Vander, was joined by English and French.

-After this album's release, the band split, and would not release another album for twenty years until 2004's K.A (Köhntarkösz Anteria).
+Before this album's release, Magma would metamorphosise into Offering, which would release an additional three albums until the Magma name was revived for 2004's K.A (Köhntarkösz Anteria).